global-asp/lida-source/en/0013_cleaning.md

 He takes out the garbage.

 ##
-He needs gloves, a sponge, and cleaning agent.
+He needs gloves, a sponge, and detergent.

 ##
 First he scrubs the cleaning agent on the floor with the sponge.